bluebarryz/Database-ball/README.md

 ## About the tech
 I decided to use [H2O Wave](https://wave.h2o.ai/docs/guide) to make this app because of its nice data visualization features.
-I also liked its functional programming model and decided to explore it in greater detail.
+I also liked its functional programming model and thought it would be really fun to use.